 The Company has received recognition for its efforts on sustainability.
-It is listed in the Global 100 Most Sustainable Corporations Index, Dow Jones Sustainability World Index and Asia-Pacific Index, GRESB (Highest 5-star rating), FTSE4Good Index Series, MSCI Global Sustainability Indexes and The Sustainability Yearbook.
-More information on the Company's efforts in sustainability management can be found on pages 82 to 91 of this Annual Report and in the CapitaLand Investment Global Sustainability Report 2022, which will be published by 31 May 2023.
+It is listed on the Dow Jones Sustainability World Index and Asia-Pacific Index, GRESB (Global Sector Leader - Listed (Diversified)) with the highest 5-star rating, FTSE4Good Index Series, MSCI Global Sustainability Indexes and The Sustainability Yearbook.
+More information on the Company's efforts in sustainability management can be found on pages 76 to 82 of this Annual Report and in the CapitaLand Investment Global Sustainability Report 2023, which will be published on (and, in any case, no later than) 31 May 2024.